stephen-rowan/Cardano-ADA-Reference/Metadata/README.md

 # DAO NFT-Metadata

-The Metadata thread (subject/section ?) of NFT DAO addresses xyz (''create a one or two sentence summary of this section'').
+The Metadata thread (*subject/section ?*) of NFT DAO addresses xyz (*create a one or two sentence summary of this section*).

 This is a very rough draft of how a standard README.md of a repository of the NFT DAO github might look to new visitors.
+This is a shared document, pLease amend any errors and add content.

-The only top-level file will be the README.md all other content will be in subject folders on this repository (reword).
+The only top-level file will be the README.md all other content will be in subject folders on this repository (*reword this sentence*).

 ## Discussions